moxystudio/react-native-with-moxy/docusaurus/docs/welcome/instructions/app-icon.md

 The app icon should have both a square and a round version.
 There tool offers a few options which you can tweak as much as you like, but we will only cover the necessary ones.

+> ℹ️  The following instructions won't cover how to generate [adaptive icons](https://developer.android.com/guide/practices/ui_guidelines/icon_design_adaptive), which are icons that can display a variety of shapes across different device models.
+> However it isn't much different, actually.
+To generate those, you should use the **Launcher Icons (Adaptive and Legacy)** option for the **Icon Type**.

 ##### Square icons:

 -   **Icon Type** should be the **Launcher Icons (Legacy only)** option.